nrkno/core-components/packages/core-suggest/readme.md

 ```

 ### suggest.ajax.error
-Fired when the request fails either due to a bad request (bad URL, non-200 response), an AJAX error or a JSON parse error.
+Fired when the request fails either due to a bad request (bad URL, non-200 response), an network error or a JSON parse error.
 Inspect `xhr.status` and `xhr.statusText` for bad requests and `xhr.responseError` for other errors:

 ```js
 document.addEventListener('suggest.ajax.error', (event) => {